j-stach/baton-pass/README.md

 5. Open a NinjaScript Editor window and use the Explorer to open to the BatonPass_AddOn file.
 6. Right-click and select compile.
 Once compiled, open a NinjaScript Output window and a trading chart.
 7. Add the BatonPass indicator to the chart and apply, then open the Chart Trader.
 You should see a large "BatonPass" button.
-Selecting the button prints the status of the data stream to the output window.
+Selecting the button starts or stops a data stream and prints its status to the output window.